 and began her early career as a company member of the Grand Rapids

 Ballet in Michigan.
-She has taught at Broadway Dance Center and Steps on Broadway, as well as master classes around the country with Fluid Dance Conventions, Dancer's Inc, and The Broadway Experience.
-Janelle received her classical Pilates Mat certification from Power Pilates NYC.
-She taught barre fitness to celebrity clientele at Physique 57 in NYC and later, at Exhale Spa in Boston.
+She has taught at Broadway Dance Center and Steps on Broadway, as well as master classes around the country.
+She received her classical Pilates mat certification from Power Pilates, and taught dance-inspired barre fitness classes to celebrity clientele at Physique 57 in NYC and later, at Exhale Spa in Boston.
+She is currently pursuing her apparatus certification through Balanced Body.